arimet/nodeSandBox/README.md

 * Chat : same as above.
 Use of webSocket thanks to Socket.io

 To test this code, download the repo.
-Check `package.json`
+Check `package.json`, use `npm install`and after launch `node app.js`